Plastic-Free Bubble Bath Ideas for a Squeaky Green Clean

 I’ve published articles before on going plastic-free in the bathroom.
 However, today I thought it would be useful to dedicate a whole post to bubble bath.

-If you have little kids that dislike the shower but love the bath, or perhaps you like to unwind after a long day in a hot bubbly bath, then you might have wondered where to buy plastic-free bubble bath.
+If you have little kids who dislike the shower but love the bath, or perhaps you like to unwind after a long day in a hot, bubbly bath, then you might have wondered where to buy zero-waste or plastic-free bubble bath.
 Well, wonder no more!
-I’ve got a whole host of ideas for you, that can hopefully work for a variety of budgets.
+I’ve got a whole host of ideas for you that can hopefully work for a variety of budgets.

 Plastic-Free Bubble Bath Ideas